losol/eventuras/packages/scribo-markdown/README.md

 ## Update npm package

+Please run `npm pack` first to double check contents.
+Instead of a files 'whitelist' section in package.json, for reasons of excluding certain files in dist, this is now become a blacklist in .npmignore.

 1. Update version number in package.json
 1. `npm run build`
 1. `npm login --scope @losol --auth-type web`